hilallkum/hilallkum/README.md

-# Merhaba, ben Hilal Kum!
+# Hi, I'm Hilal Kum!
-- 🚀 Mimar Sinan Güzel Sanatlar Üniversitesi'nde İstatistik 3.
-Sınıfım.
+- 🚀 I am 3rd year Statistics at Mimar Sinan Fine Arts University.
-- 👩🏼‍💻 Veri bilimi ve yapay zekayla ilgileniyorum.
+- 👩🏼‍💻 I am interested in data science and artificial intelligence.
-- GitHub hesabımda öğrenim sürecimde yapıyor olduğum ödevleri/projeleri ve çalışma notlarımı bulabilirsiniz.
+- You can find the assignments/projects I've been doing during the learning process and my study notes on my GitHub account.
-- Önerilerinize her zaman açığım, eğer bana sosyal medya hesaplarımdan ulaşmak isterseniz aşağıdaki kutucuklara basabailirsiniz.
+- I am always open to your suggestions, if you want to reach me from my social media accounts, you can click on the boxes below.
 <img align='right' src="https://github-readme-stats.vercel.app/api?username=hilallkum&show_icons=true">